Skip to main content

 Apr.
 1-Apr.
 30

 Chinook - min. size 22”.
 Other salmon species - no min. size.
 Daily limit 2 including no more than 1 Chinook.
-Release coho, chum, and wild Chinook.
+Release coho, chum, sockeye, and wild Chinook.

 Bottomfish